Meet Soldier Boy: Everything we know about Jensen Ackles' addition to The Boys

 After finishing up its second season arc involving Aya Cash's Nazi "superhero" Stormfront and all the alt-right trolling that came with her, season 3 will tackle the history of Vought in America and how the world of The Boys got to its present moment.
 Soldier Boy, a new character coming to the show, will be a big part of that.

 With Supernatural ending a 15-season run, one of its stars, Jensen Ackles, is re-teaming with showrunner Eric Kripke on his R-rated superhero satire for Amazon, playing this hero we heard a few things about over the course of season 2.
 Who is he?
 Why is his introduction so significant?
-Thanks to Kripke, we have some idea.
+Thanks to Kripke, we have some ideas.

 A brief history of Vought